Smoothing cones over K3 surfaces: On quasihomogeneous cones

+\end{proof} Indeed, embedded deformations of the projective cone over an abelian variety were shown to be conical in \cite{sommese}.
+A recent preprint \cite[Cor.~8.7]{KK} contains a proof of Corollary \ref{cor:abeliancone} which works in positive characteristic.

-It would be very interesting to generalise Theorem \ref{thm!main} to the case of affine cones over quasismooth K3 surfaces embedded in weighted projective space.
-Some applications of this are worked out in \cite{K3-transitions}.
+\newsubsection{Quasismooth K3 surfaces} It would be very interesting to generalise Theorem \ref{thm!main} to the case of affine cones over quasismooth K3 surfaces embedded in weighted projective space.
+Some applications of this are worked out in \cite{K3-transitions}, and we have already made some progress in this direction with Proposition \ref{prop!weighted-schlessinger-conditions}.
+We believe it is possible to further extend the Proposition to the quasismooth case.
 This motivates future work.